Frequently Asked Questions

 The example above would become:

-Unlike entity includes, <import>
+Unlike entity includes, <import> will

 let you use Ant properties in the file name.